yuchen-xue/yuchen-xue.github.io/template.typ

 // Public methods and properties
 // ---- ---- ---- ---- ---- ----

-// Insert date information on the left column `title` on the right column,
+// Insert date information on the left column and `title` on the right column,
 // followed by `entry_content` at the bottom.
 // Required arguments: `title`, `start_date` and `entry_content`;
 // Optional argument: `end_date`